How to Secure Your WordPress Login Page?

 All site administrators should be concerned about the security of the WordPress login page.

-WordPress is the most popular content management system in the world because it is very easy to create a website with it.
-Although it is a free CMS, there are some steps to increase its security.
+WordPress is the world’s most popular content management system because it is very easy to create a website.
+Although it is a free CMS, some steps exist to increase its security.
 WordPress is very predictable, which sometimes makes it a target for hackers.

-Every WordPress website has a login page (/wp-admin.com or /wp-login.php).
+WordPress websites have a login page (/wp-admin or /wp-login.php).
 Since the login URL is the same for all WordPress sites, all hackers make the site’s login page their first target.

-In this article, we will teach you 5 advanced ways to improve WordPress login security and prevent hacking.
+This article will teach you five advanced ways to improve WordPress login security and prevent hacking.

-How to increase the security of the WordPress login page?
+How can the security of the WordPress login page be increased?

 In this article, we will show you methods that are very effective in increasing the security of the WordPress login page:

 You must have noticed that we have not included implementing strong passwords and installing SSL certificates in the above.
-Because doing these actions is a must for everyone and we assume that you have already done these things.
+This is because doing these actions is a must for everyone, and we assume that you have already done them.

 Note: You need to install one or two plugins to perform the steps we mentioned below.
-And we know that even the best plugins can cause problems on the site.
-So make a backup of your website before proceeding.
+Even the best plugins can cause problems on the site, so make a backup of your website before proceeding.

 1. Changing the URL of the login page (login page)